Grilled Vegetable Antipasto

 Serves: 6 to 8 appetizer portions

-It’s amazing how delicious seasonal, organic vegetables can be with a splash of olive oil and a dash of sea salt when they are caramelized over a bed of bright red coals (or your glistening gas grill!).
+It’s amazing how delicious seasonal vegetables can be with a splash of olive oil and a dash of sea salt when they are well caramelized.
 Accompany these with some freshly baked bread and a Mediterranean dip like hummus and you have a gorgeous tribute to the season.

 - 1/4 cup extra virgin olive oil Add to list

 - 1/4 cup finely chopped fresh basil Add to list

-- Squeeze of fresh lime or lemon, plus wedges for serving Add to list
+- Squeeze of fresh lemon, plus wedges for serving Add to list

 - Salt and freshly ground pepper to taste Add to list

-- 6 to 8 small organic carrots, peeled Add to list
+- 6 to 8 small carrots, peeled Add to list

-- 1 cup organic snap peas (don’t remove the stems for cooking) Add to list
+- 1 cup snap peas (don’t remove the stems) Add to list

-- 1 small organic zucchini, sliced diagonally into 1/2-inch thick pieces Add to list
+- 1 small zucchini, sliced diagonally into 1/2-inch thick pieces Add to list

-- 6 to 8 mini peppers, cut in half lengthwise and seeded (or 1 small red bell pepper, seeded and cut into strips) Add to list
+- 1 small red bell pepper, seeded and cut into strips Add to list

-- 4 roma tomatoes, cut in half lengthwise Add to list
+- 4 tomatoes, cut in half lengthwise Add to list

 - 6 to 8 fingerling potatoes, boiled for 15 minutes and cut in half Add to list

-Combine the olive oil, basil, citrus juice, sea salt and pepper in a bowl.
-Toss the vegetables in this mixture to coat well.
+Combine olive oil, basil, lemon juice, salt and pepper in a bowl.
+Toss vegetables in this mixture to coat well.
 Add a little extra olive oil if you need it.

 Preheat a gas grill to high or build a bed of hot coals.
 Grill the vegetables, turning once or twice, until grill marks appear and the color pops.
 Don’t overcook them, as they will continue to cook slightly after you have removed them from the grill.
 Arrange the vegetables on a platter and serve with any of the additional items below.
 Garnish with wedges of lemon and whole sprigs of basil.